Carol Janeway

-Carol Janeway (born Caroline Bacon Rindsfoos) (1913-1989) was a noted American ceramicist active in New York City in the 1940s and 1950s.
+Carol Janeway (born Caroline Bacon Rindsfoos) (1913–1989) was a noted American ceramicist active in New York City in the 1940s and 1950s.
+She was active in the preservation of Greenwich Village starting in the late 1940s.

 Career

-The main venue for her ceramics was Georg Jensen Inc. from 1942 -1949, while Gimbels, I. Magnin, Gumps and other stores also sold her wares.
+The main venue for her ceramics was Georg Jensen Inc. (New York City) from 1942 -1949, while Gimbels, I. Magnin, Gumps and other stores also sold her wares.
 She had three successive studios in Greenwich Village until the early 1950s when she worked out of her home in Milligan Place in Greenwich Village.
 She was featured in a 1945 issue of Life Magazine for her work with ceramic tiles.

 In 1947 Janeway was asked to submit designs for the noted British manufacturer Josiah Wedgwood & Sons however the firm did not put the designs into production.
 Two such Janeway plates appeared in the 1948 Wedgwood exhibition at the Brooklyn Museum.

 She designed and produced a line of ceramic chess, backgammon, and checker sets.
 Of the 32 artists invited to exhibit in The Imagery of Chess, a dada-surrealist art event at the Julien Levy Gallery from December 1944 to January 1945, she was one of two female artists whose chess sets were featured.

 She decorated many tile fireplace surrounds installed mainly in the New York area.